InsideTracker

 Every result includes a professional assessment from a BIG-registered doctor.
 For treatment decisions, discuss your results with your GP.

 Cortisol reflects your body's recovery and stress load.
-For athletes, monitoring cortisol helps identify overtraining, optimise recovery windows, and balance training intensity with adequate rest.
+For active individuals, monitoring cortisol helps identify overtraining, optimise recovery windows, and balance training intensity with adequate rest.

 Reference ranges may vary between laboratories.
 When you order a test, a BIG-registered doctor assesses your personal results in context.
 For treatment decisions, discuss your results with your GP.